Loepker-James/enforce-rules/docs/validate.md

 Checks that the value is one of the allowed options.

-Failure means the value is not present in the allowed list or tuple.
+Failure means the value is not present in the allowed iterable.

 ### invariant